panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 The only thing that `Page` component knows about is the `Cookie` interface, and nothing more.
 The component is decoupled from the implementation details of how cookies are accessed.

 `Page` component doesn't care about what concrete implementation it gets.
-The only requirement is that the implementation to conform to the `Cookie` interface.
+The only requirement is that the injected dependency to conform to the `Cookie` interface.

 ![Volatile Dependency Better Design](./images/volatile-dependency-better-design.svg)